Watch video on YouTube (english subtitle)

 It took me a while to start investing myself.
 Investing for the sake of investing.

-I started by investing in small condos during the subprime mortgage era, which was easy: you buy, you renovate, you resell immediately.
+So I started by investing in small apartments, back in the subprime mortgage crisis.
+It was relatively simple: you buy, you renovate, then you resell quickly.

-Then, with time and growing confidence, I moved on to slightly more interesting products like townhouses.
-Townhouses are semi-detached houses, often in gated communities with a commun pool, which also offer quite a few advantages.
+Over time — and especially with more confidence — I moved on to more attractive properties, like townhouses.
+These are semi-detached houses, often located in gated communities with a shared pool, which offer numerous advantages.

-I have a head start because what I advise clients is what I apply to myself in my personal investments.
+Today, I have a head start because what I advise clients is what I apply to myself when making my own investments.

 So it’s easy and reassuring for the client, who can ask me all their questions since they’re questions I’ve already asked myself.